FAQs - All Volunteers

 In order to treat as many patients as possible, treatment is limited to one quadrant of the patient’s mouth where there is the most critical need.
 Once primary treatment is complete, patients may get back in line for additional treatment if we are still accepting patients for the day.

-What should I wear?
+What should I wear as a FLA-MOM volunteer?

 Will there be designated parking for FLA-MOM volunteers?